GOOD OPERATING AND DX

 operation.

-more calls.
-He will let everyone know he is "ready" for contacts.
+him to receive more calls.
+He will let everyone know he is "ready"

-Most DX stations simply say....."QRZ" when they are
+for contacts.
+Most DX stations simply say....."QRZ" when they

-keep trying, but give others a chance also.
-Use good common
+course you can keep trying, but give others a chance also.
+Use

 sense!

-is illegal!
+the transmissions which is illegal!
 Don't take that chance!
-Don't intentionally "double"
+Don't

 transmit!